async-profiler/async-profiler/README.md

 of time and then automatically stop.
 Example: `./profiler.sh -d 30 8983`

-* `-m mode` - the profiling mode: either `cpu` or `heap`.
+* `-e event` - the profiling event: either `cpu` or `alloc`.
-In heap profiling mode the top frame of every call trace will be the class of the allocated object, and the counter will be the total allocated bytes in all samples of the given call trace.
+In allocation profiling mode the top frame of every call trace will be the class of the allocated object, and the counter will be the total allocated bytes in all samples of the given call trace.